Recently, Punch celebrated 180 years of cigar making.

 With the Cuban embargo of the late 1960’s, Palacio fled for the United States to Florida and soon sold his line to Frank Llaneza and Dan Blumenthal of Villazon & Co.
 In Cuba, Punch became nationalized under the Castro regime and continued to be produced there under state control.

-Today, Punch is a favorite among North American cigar smokers and is made under General Cigar.
-It has become recognized as an affordable cigar that embodies a smooth taste and a rich, full-bodied flavor, and effectively lives up to it’s ‘Punch’ name.
-Punch cigars are manufactured in Honduras from Cuban seed grown in Honduras, the Dominican Republic, and Nicaragua.
+Today, General Cigar is owned by Scandanavian Tobacco Group who continue to make Punch in the same factory in Honduras.
+Punch is a favorite among North American cigar smokers and has become recognized as an affordable cigar that embodies a smooth taste and a rich, full-bodied flavor, and effectively lives up to it’s ‘Punch’ name.

 To commemorate the 180th anniversary of the brand, General Cigar released the Punch 180th Anniversario Double Corona, which is limited to only 34,000 boxes of 10 cigars each.